mashafrancis/francismasha.com/content/me/me.md

 Presently, I am working as a Site Reliability Engineer at [Safaricom PLC](https://www.safaricom.co.ke) where I am helping to build and improve customer products and digital experience.
+Currently, I'm handling a project on ELK stack setup where we are doing infrastructure and log monitoring for different teams within the company.

 Previously I've worked as a Fullstack Software Engineer at the [Andela Kenya](https://www.andela.com) as a contributor to different